ZMizgalski/To_Do_Application/README.md

 ### Asynchronous Notification

-(BackgroundTaskQueue) - To prevent the main thread from being blocked, I implemented BackgroundTaskQueue, which handles background tasks in the queue.
+(BackgroundTaskQueue) - To prevent the main thread from being blocked, I implemented BackgroundTaskQueue class, which handles background tasks in the queue using python threading.
 After each request, new (background task) is appended to the queue using the add_task function.
 These tasks are then executed in the background.
-To enhance efficiency and reduce unnecessary CPU usage, task_queue utilizes a timeout of 0.5, which can minimize excessive waiting.
-The BackgroundTaskQueue feature allows for the configuration of num_workers, thereby enabling the management of a specified number of background workers for task execution.
+To enhance efficiency and reduce unnecessary CPU usage, task_queue.get utilizes a timeout of 0.5, which can minimize excessive waiting.
+The BackgroundTaskQueue allows for the configuration of num_workers, thereby enabling the management of a specified number of background workers for task execution.

 (Security) - I have included sanitation and application vulnerabilities protection mechanisms, such as CSRF, CSP, etc.